 We consider properties to be Assets held for sale when management approves and commits to a plan to dispose of a property or group of properties.
-The property held for sale prior to the sale date is separately presented on the consolidated balance sheets as Assets held for sale.
+The property held for sale prior to the sale date is separately presented on the balance sheet as Assets held for sale.